 From rides to playgrounds and a mini-farm, there is much to discover in this family-friendly park.

 The rides found in the park were installed for children of all ages.
 They include merry-go-rounds, bumper cars, go-karts, distorting mirrors, a zip line and a mini-canal ride (la rivière enchantée).

 The little Norman farm

 The Jardin d’Acclimatation has a little farm area which is very popular among children.
-A few Norman-style half-timbered buildings houses a tea-room and stables.
+A few Norman-style half-timbered buildings house a tea room and stables.
 Reminiscent of the Queen’s hamlet in Versailles or in Chantilly, the setting of the farm is beautiful.
 There are several favourite farm animals such as cows, goats, sheep, pigs, chickens, ducks…

 The kitchen garden

-The small kitchen garden (le potager) contains several native European plants: strawberries, raspberries, lettuce, herbs.
+The small kitchen garden (le potager) contains several native European plants: strawberries, raspberries, lettuce, and herbs.

 Next to the kitchen garden is the aviary (la Grande Volière) where many various birds are kept.
 Peacocks, ducks and other birds are not in cages and roam free across the park.

-There are many playgrounds for all ages scattered across the park with many swings, slides, roundabouts.
+There are many playgrounds for all ages scattered across the park with many swings, slides, and roundabouts (tourniquets).
 There is a water play area for kids in the warm months of Summer.